 If data isn’t secured properly and a device is lost or stolen, the company must take significant steps to ensure the data isn’t inappropriately accessed.

-There are ways to enforce compliance on employee devices, but they are infinitely more complex than the methods for securing company-owned devices.
+There are ways to enforce compliance on employee devices, but they are infinitely more complex than the methods for securing corporate devices.

-Corporate data is a valuable target for hackers, and they know that employee-owned devices are an easy opportunity.
+Corporate data is a valuable target for hackers, and they know that employee-owned devices are an easy opportunity for a security breach.

 Adding to the risk, around 10% of users have their smartphones stolen, and 68% never recover their devices.
 Should you fail to establish a strong policy, whoever gets their hands on your employee’s phone may have access to valuable data.